meatspace/vizzys_tool_textures/README.md

 # Vizzys optional tool textures and fixes pack
-ℹ More dev texture & texture fixes for your hearts desire
+ℹ️ More dev texture & texture fixes for your hearts desire

 changelog: